Taiwan mobilizes diplomats to seek out COVID-19 shots

-Taiwan is mobilizing its diplomatic corps to hunt for speedier delivery of COVID-19 vaccines — a quest that has become more urgent since a sudden rise in domestic cases on an island that has vaccinated less than 1% of its population.
+Taipei – Taiwan is mobilizing its diplomatic corps to secure a speedier delivery of COVID-19 vaccines — a quest that has become more urgent amid a sudden rise in domestic cases on an island that has vaccinated less than 1% of its population.

 Taiwan has reported more than 700 new domestic infections during the past week, leading to new curbs in the capital, Taipei, and shocking a population that had become accustomed to life carrying on almost normally with the pandemic well under control.